 Hereditary: While the majority of neuromuscular conditions are hereditary, they can and frequently occur without a previous family history.
 This is due to spontaneous mutation at the time of conception.

-There is currently no cure for Muscular Dystrophy.
+There is currently no cure for muscular dystrophy.

-Muscular Dystrophy South Australia was formed in 1954 as a direct result of people with a neuromuscular conditions gathering together for mutual support.
+Muscular Dystrophy South Australia was formed in 1954 as a direct result of people with neuromuscular conditions gathering together for mutual support.

 Muscular Dystrophy South Australia is a not for profit incorporated association that offers a range of services to children and adults living with neuromuscular conditions.
 All our services are free of charge.
-These services include:

 - Speech Therapy